 Marabastad was supposedly named for the Ndebele Chief Maraba, who headed a village of the same name in the 1880s.
 Even today, Marabastad is the place where Ndebele artisans (like the women I wrote about a few weeks ago) come to buy beads.

 Which brings me to the reason for my visit: After my recent beading class at piece, Beauty and Eugenie invited Marie-Lais and me to tag along on one of their bead-shopping missions to Marabastad.

 Marabastad is what South Africans would call “hectic”.
 It’s noisy and chaotic and haphazard.
-Marabasad includes a frenetic shopping area called the Asiatic Bazaar, similar to Joburg’s Oriental Plaza but far less orderly, where you can buy African fabric, pots and pans, cheap Chinese toys, fruits and vegetables, traditional medicine, and everything in between.
+Marabastad includes a frenetic shopping area called the Asiatic Bazaar, similar to Joburg’s Oriental Plaza but far less orderly, where you can buy African fabric, pots and pans, cheap Chinese toys, fruits and vegetables, traditional medicine, and everything in between.

 And of course there are beads.

 Our first stop was a shop called Kalbro on 11th Street.
 Harish, the owner, says Kalbro has been open since his grandfather’s time — more than half a century ago.